Robin Knox-Johnston

-Life
+Personal life

 Early life

-Knox-Johnston was born in Putney in London.
-His birth was registered in Wandsworth, in 1939.
+Knox-Johnston was born in Putney, London.
+His birth was registered in Wandsworth in 1939.
 He was the eldest child of David R Knox-Johnston (1910-1970) and Elizabeth Magill née Cree (1908-1977), who were married in Tring, in 1937.

 Knox-Johnston was educated at the Berkhamsted boys' school.
 From 1957 to 1968, he served in the Merchant Navy and the Royal Naval Reserve.
-In 1965, he sailed his William Atkins design ketch Suhaili from Bombay to England.
+In 1965, he began to sail his William Atkin design ketch Suhaili from Bombay to England.
 Her design is based on the Norwegian sailing lifeboat designs of Colin Archer.

-Due to a lack of money he had to interrupt his voyage for work in South Africa as Master of a coaster and stevedoring and was only able to complete it in 1967.
+Due to a lack of money, he had to interrupt his voyage for work in South Africa as Master of a coaster and stevedoring and was only able to complete it in 1967.
 In 1968, he was one of nine sailors who attempted to achieve the first solo non-stop circumnavigation of the world in the Sunday Times Golden Globe Race.
 He was the third sailor to start the race, and the only one to complete the voyage.

 Family

 In early 1962, in Cambridge, he married Suzanne (Sue) Singer, whom he had known from the age of eight; they had one daughter, Sara, who was born in Bombay whilst he was at sea.
 His wife left him when he proposed taking her and the child back to England in his new boat Suhaili, and they were divorced in 1967.
-However, in 1972 they remarried in Winchester, and now have five grandchildren, Florence, Oscar, Xavier, Ralph, and Valentine.
+However, in 1972 they remarried in Winchester, and had five grandchildren, Florence, Oscar, Xavier, Ralph, and Valentine.
 Sue died in 2003.

 Circumnavigation of the Earth

-On 14 June 1968 Knox-Johnston left Falmouth in his 32-foot (9.8-metre) boat Suhaili, one of the smallest boats to enter the Sunday Times Golden Globe Race.
+On 14 June 1968, Knox-Johnston left Falmouth in his 32-foot (9.8-metre) boat Suhaili, one of the smallest boats to enter the Sunday Times Golden Globe Race.
 Despite losing his self-steering gear off Australia, he rounded Cape Horn on 17 January 1969, 20 days before his closest competitor Bernard Moitessier.
 Moitessier had sailed from Plymouth more than two months after Knox-Johnston, but he subsequently abandoned the race and instead sailed on to Tahiti.
 The other seven competitors dropped out at various stages, leaving Knox-Johnston to win the race and become officially the first person to circumnavigate the globe non-stop and single-handed on 22 April 1969, the day he returned to Falmouth.
-Knox-Johnston donated his prize money for fastest competitor, a sum of £5,000, to the family of Donald Crowhurst, another competitor in the race who had committed suicide after attempting to fake his round the world voyage.
+Knox-Johnston donated his prize money for the fastest competitor, a sum of £5,000, to the family of Donald Crowhurst, another competitor in the race who had committed suicide after attempting to fake his round the world voyage.

-In recognition of his achievement, he was created a Commander of the Order of the British Empire (CBE).
+In recognition of his achievement, he was appointed a Commander of the Order of the British Empire (CBE) in the 1969 Birthday Honours for seafaring.

+He later persuaded African-American sailor Bill Pinkney to follow the southern route around the Capes, rather than using the Panama and Suez canals to circumnavigate the Earth, and to become the first Black man to do so.